drrosa/laff_lde/README.md

 5. Install [Git](http://git-scm.com/download/linux).
 You might need to `sudo` those commands.

-6. Run the following commands:
+6. Run the following commands (hint: use `control`+`shift`+`v` to paste the command in the terminal):
 **`git clone https://github.com/rosatamsen/laff_lde.git ~/laff_lde`
 `cd ~/laff_lde && chmod +x config/linux.sh`
 `config/linux.sh && source ~/.profile`**

 ##Additional Info
 The `laffvm` command automatically boots up the virtual machine, logs you into it, runs IPython notebook, and shuts down the virtual machine once you are done.
-You can also run those commands manually from the laff_lde directory:
+You can also run those commands manually from the *laff_lde* directory:

 **`vagrant up`** Boots up our preconfigured virtual machine.